spiral-software/fftx/README.md

 FFTX, like SPIRAL, requires **Python 3**.

 On macOS, `/usr/bin/python` usually links to Python 2.7, but `/usr/bin/python3` is also present.
 Now macOS doesn't allow you to link `/usr/bin/python` to `/usr/bin/python3`, even with `sudo`.
-So you will need to make a link like
+So you will need to make a link like:
 ```
 sudo ln -s /usr/bin/python3 /usr/local/bin/python
 ```